userver-framework/userver/scripts/docs/en/userver/tutorial/config_service.md

 ```
     # yaml
-    taxi-configs-client:               # A client that knows how to request configs via HTTP
+    dynamic-config-client:               # A client that knows how to request configs via HTTP
         config-url: http://localhost:8083/  # URL of dynamic config service
         http-retries: 5
         http-timeout: 20s